bismuthfoundation/Bismuth/datadir/Readme.md

 config file can optionally specify anotehr path.
 With no path, datadir/ is assumed.
 - ipresolv.json (500_hypernode) from datadir/live

+# Missing

+powstatus.json
+search for datadir comments
+update hns to deal with new paths as well

 # More

 See readme from subdirs.